iamamritpalrandhawa/JChess/readme.md

 <h1 align="center">JChess</h1>
 <h6 align="center">Chess in Java</h6></br>

 JChess is a Java-based implementation of the classic game of chess.
-This repository provides a fully functional chess game that can be played on the command line.
+This repository provides a fully functional chess game.

 # Features